autogluon/autogluon/docs/tutorials/text_prediction/automm_customization.md

 # AutoMMPredictor for Image, Text, and Tabular
 :label:`sec_automm_customization`

+AutoMM has a powerful yet easy-to-use configuration design.
-This tutorial walks you through customizing various AutoMM configurations to give you advanced control of the fitting process.
+This tutorial walks you through various AutoMM configurations to empower you the customization flexibility.
 Specifically, AutoMM configurations consist of four parts:
 - optimization
 - environment
 - model